 Limited availability – Sold out

-The first photo of Shojo no mai shows the beautiful variegated foliage of the summer.
-The next two photos show variegated leaves during summer and finally the last photo shows the beginning of fall color – scarlet red.
-First and last photos courtesy of Buchholz Nursery.
+The first two photos show the beautiful variegated foliage of the summer.
+The last photo shows fall color – scarlet red courtesy of Buchholz Nursery.